pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/releasing/official_releases/beta_phase.rst

 release and takes about 1 month.

-At the end of the beta phase, software should be `code complete`_, indicating that there only left critical bug fixes left.
+At the end of the beta phase, software should be `code complete`_, indicating that there are only critical bug fixes left.
 Code complete version of a software is almost similar to final.

 During this phase Beta `tracker bugs`_ should also be fixed.